killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 That's all, folks.

 Oh, other than one more thing: did you know the 🤗 emoji was supposed to be a hug?
 I didn't.
-I thought it was just an overly excited person waving with both hands at once.
+I thought it was just an overly excited person waving with both hands at once (AKA me in a nutshell).